22 August 2026 · Freelancers

 Find out if you must register

-Exiloz checks whether your freelance turnover crosses AED 1 million and handles the rest.
+Exiloz checks whether your freelance turnover crosses AED 1 million, separates it from your salary and investment income, and handles registration and filing if you do.